 The elements are merged with the bifold Yin-Yang cycle, which increases the cycle to ten.
 The odd years are yin and the even years are yang.
 Because the zodiac animal cycle is 12 divided by two, each zodiac is only possible in either yin or yang.
 For example, the snake is always a yin and the dragon is always yang.
 This consolidation produces a 60 year (sexagenary) rhythm beginning with the Wood Rat and concluding with the Water Pig.
-Japan has a custom of celebrating a complete sixty-year cycle of 12 animals and five elements called Kanreki.
-The current cycle started in 1984.
+Japan has a custom of celebrating a complete sixty-year phase of 12 animals and five elements called Kanreki.
+The current phase started in 1984.

 Yang zodiac animals: (1) Rat, (3) Tiger, (5) Dragon, (7) Horse, (9) Monkey, (11) Dog